 and we will either check them or if you have left them off, complete the details on your behalf.

 We use the same materials as the rest of the optical industry.
 We use CR39 plastic and in our rimless glasses, we use polycarbonate which is much stronger and impact resistant.
 We are one of the few online or high street suppliers to offer this in our rimless glasses at no extra charge.
-We do not offer glass lenses.
+We do not offer lenses made of glass.

 Yes, we do.
-You can select this option in the tints section when ordering.
-These lenses, also known as photochromatic lenses, are gas filled and react to the changing light so will darken in sunlight and clear indoors or darker conditions.
-We now also offer the branded Essilor "TRANSITION 6" lenses which cost a little more.
+You can select this option in the sunglasses section when ordering.
+These lenses, also known as photochromatic lenses, are gas-filled and react to the changing UV conditions so will darken in sunlight and clear indoors or under darker conditions.
+We now also offer the branded Essilor "TRANSITION 8" lenses which cost a little more.

 Polarized lenses should not be confused with transitions.
 Polarized lenses are ALWAYS dark but provide the ultimate in sunlight protection.
 The lenses will reduce the majority of glare from horizontally polarized sunlight and only allow vertical polarized light waves to pass through, therefore greatly reducing glare.
 The only limitation is that they can obstruct LCD displays in dashboards and radios.